 Mr. Acorn requested assistance with purchasing a chef’s uniform and a pair of shoes for the new job.
 Since the initial 90-day job retention period has not expired, Workforce Solutions Office staff must provide the uniform and shoes.
 When the initial 90-day period ends, Mr. Acorn will not be eligible to receive additional job retention assistance.
 If additional job retention assistance is needed after the 90-day period expires, alternative funding must be used.
 SNAP E&T funds cannot be used.

 Example 2 (using a 90-day job retention period) Clyde Acorn’s last SNAP E&T case ended in October.
 Mr. Acorn has become a SNAP recipient effective October 5, a SNAP E&T case was opened, and Mr. Acorn began participating on October 12.
 Mr. Acorn entered new employment at Faith Steak House on November 8.
-Because this is a new case with a new Program Detail, Mr. Acorn is eligible for a new 90-day job retention period.
+Because this is a new case with a new SNAP E&T application, Mr. Acorn is eligible for a new 90-day job retention period.
 The first day of the 90-day job retention period is November 9.

 B-115.l: Closing Job Retention Services and Support Services